 ACQUIRED: Was acquired Dec.
 3, 2012, in a trade with Sporting Kansas City in exchange for allocation money.

-2014: Has started all seven of the club's regular-season matches, playing the full 90 in five of those appearances ...
+2014: Tallied an assist in a 6-0 win over Alpha United FC in CONCACAF Champions League play on Sept.
+23 ...
+Played 90 minutes, helping set up a goal in a 4-2 win over C.D.
+Olimpia in CONCACAF Champions League play on Sept.
+16 ...
+Recorded an assist as a second-half sub at Vancouver on Aug.
+30 ...
+Played 120 minutes in a 3-1 loss at Seattle in the U.S. Open Cup July 9 ...
+Started and played 90 minutes July 4 against LA Galaxy ...
+Appeared in all three U.S. Open Cup matches ...
 Surpassed 15,000 minutes played in his MLS career on April 12 in a 1-1 draw against Chivas USA ...
 Assisted on Diego Valeri's goal in the 14th minute of a 4-4 draw against Seattle on April 5 ...
-Had a streak of consecutive minutes played (dating back to 2013) end at 1,749 on March 29 at FC Dallas due to a red card issued in the 39th minute; it was the first red card of his MLS career ...
+Had a streak of consecutive minutes played (dating back to 2013) end at 1,749 on March 29 at FC Dallas due to a red card issued in the 39th minute; it was the first red card of his MLS career, but it was rescinded by the league after an official review ...
 Made his 185th career MLS appearance March 22 at Colorado.

 2013: Started 33 of the club's 34 matches during the regular season, missing just the June 23 match vs. Colorado due to injury … He led the club with 2,951 minutes played and set new career highs in games and minutes played during the 2013 regular season ...
 Started all four of the club's matches in the 2013 MLS Cup Playoffs, playing all 360 minutes ...
 Was one of six Portland players on the fan ballot for the 2013 AT&T MLS All-Star Game ...
 Featured in 14 of the club's 15 shutouts during the regular season, and helped the club set an MLS single-season record with 11 home shutouts during the regular season ...
 Played all but 90 minutes of the club's 587-minute shutout streak at JELD-WEN Field from March 9-July 13 - a Timbers MLS record ...
 Aided in five straight shutouts for the Timbers at home Sept.
 7-Oct.
 19, against Toronto FC, Colorado, LA Galaxy, Seattle and Real Salt Lake - a 450 minute, home shutout streak ...
 Made his Timbers debut March 3 against New York; the season opener also marked his 150th career MLS apperance ...
 Appeared in his 180th caerer MLS regular-season match Oct.
 13, helping lead the Timbers to a 1-0 win over Seattle Sounders FC at JELD-WEN Field ...
 Played in the club's 1-0 win over EPL side Norwich City FC in a friendly July 24 at JELD-WEN Field ...
 Played in two matches during the 2013 Lamar Hunt U.S. Open Cup, helping the club reach the semifinals, its deepest run in the U.S. Open Cup in club history.